-A VEU administrative account is required to lodge application forms, and perform other administrative functions, on behalf of an entity.
+A VEU account is required to lodge application forms, and perform other functions, on behalf of an entity.
 This account helps to establish registry systems, implement appropriate security measures and generally administer the VEU program.

 From 1 November 2023, accredited persons, relevant entities and persons trading certificates must have a VEET scheme registry account.
-It will be an offence to hold a certificate without a VEET scheme registry account.
+It is an offence to hold a certificate without a VEET scheme registry account.
 The commission will consider whether an applicant is a 'fit and proper person' to hold such an account.

-This clause 3 sets out the requirements for the establishment and maintenance of VEET scheme registry accounts and VEU administrative accounts.
+This clause 3 sets out the requirements for the establishment and maintenance of VEET scheme registry accounts and VEU accounts.

-3.1.
-VEU administrative accounts
+3.1 VEU accounts

-A VEU administrative account is an account used to submit and manage VEU-related applications.
+A VEU account is an account used to submit and manage VEU-related applications.

-A VEU administrative account is required to:
+A VEU account is required to: